julionm/rust-studies/README.md

 - the *reference counting* is needed when different parts of the program have to use the same value, but it's impossible to know which one will finish the use in compile time
 - `Rc::clone(&a)` is much more performative than `a.clone()`, cause it only increses the reference count rather than creating a new `a` in the memory
 - `Drop` trait automatically decreases the `Rc<T>` when the reference goes out of scope
+- `RefCell<T>` basically wraps some `unsafe` Rust code, to change a value that has been referenced before

 ## ANNOTATIONS ABOUT LIFETIMES